Law enforcement in Spain: Local

-Policía Municipal (also known as Policía Local or Guardia Urbana in some cities) in every town and city of 5,000 or more people, of which Madrid's is the largest force and Barcelona's is the second largest.
-Similar to other law enforcement agencies, Policia Local are also armed as well.
-Policia Local also use their own distinctive marked patrol vehicles which usually say "Policia Local" with the towns name written on the side as well.
+Policía Municipal (also known as Policía Local or Guardia Urbana in some cities) are found in every town and city of 5,000 or more people, of which Madrid's is the largest force and Barcelona's is the second largest.

+Similar to other law enforcement agencies, Policía Local are armed.
+Policía Local also use their own distinctive marked patrol vehicles which usually say "Policía Local" with the town's name written on the side as well.